segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Destination Plugins
 Segment is an out-of-the-box `DestinationPlugin`.
 You can add as many other destination plugins as you like and upload events and data to them.

-If you don’t want the Segment destination plugin, you can pass `autoAddSegmentDestination = false` in the options when setting up your client.
+If you don't want the Segment destination plugin, you can pass `autoAddSegmentDestination = false` in the options when setting up your client.
 This prevents the `SegmentDestination` plugin from being added automatically for you.

 ### Adding Plugins
 You can add a plugin at any time through the `segmentClient.add()` method.